PFXBen/milestone-4-api/readme.md

 ### Installation

 1. Clone this repository to your local machine or download the source code as a ZIP file.
+DO NOT CHANGE THE FILESTRUCTURE, DJANGO HATES THINGS MOVING AND ITS A PAIN TO FIX (I speak from experience)

 ```shell
 git clone https://github.com/PFXBen/milestone-4-api.git